 I know that you guys made a Sandman-S naked.
 Do you have any plans of doing any other limited run, non-coated stuff like that in the future?

 It's never off the table.
 What's funny about the naked one is that's just a picture that we posted on social media just to show part of the manufacturing process.
 And everyone went nuts over it and everyone asked.
 Finally, they came to us and asked to do an exclusive short run of them.
 So, we did.
 And they look really cool.
 Once you get them nice and hot, it looks like you've got some heat treating on them.
 They look really cool.
-We're not ever opposed to do something like that in limited quantities.
+We're not ever opposed to doing something like that in limited quantities.
 We kind of market and judge when the right time to do those is.

-As a well-known name in the industry, we understand why Dead Air has had more than a few homeruns.
+As a well-known name in the industry, we understand why Dead Air has had more than a few home runs.
 Methodically planning out their next step and only divulging enough information to keep us hungry for more, we can’t wait to see what’s in store for their next debut.

-Let us know what you think is in queue for Dead Air or what questions you want to ask them below!
+Let us know what you think is in the queue for Dead Air or what questions you want to ask them below!